marcjulianschwarz/obsidian-vault-blog/Posts/hacking-my-smart-desk.md

 ## Safety Warnings

 The instructions contain steps that permanently alter parts of the desk.
-If not followed correctly, they **CAN damage** the desk controller, engine, and other parts on or around the table.
+If not followed properly, they **CAN damage** the desk controller, engine, and other parts on or around the table.
 Make sure to remove any items on, around, and under the desk before performing the steps.

-The instructions are relatively safe to follow, as they only deal with low-voltage parts of the table.
+The instructions are generally safe to follow, as they deal with low-voltage parts of the table.
 Nonetheless, be careful and do NOT make any changes to parts that run high voltages.
 Always check the components with a multimeter before working on them and unplug all cables.

 ## Step-by-Step Guide

 ### Understanding the Desk Controls

-The desk controls are made up of three cables.
+The desk controls consist of three cables.
 The following figures show a schematic view of those cables.
-The colors are only for illustrative purposes and might be different for your specific desk.
+The colors are for illustrative purposes and might be different for your specific desk.

 The green (left) cable connects the controller with the `Raise` button, and the blue (right) one connects with the `Lower` button.
-One black cable connects both buttons back to the table to form a closed loop that is only interrupted by the open buttons themselves.
+One black cable connects both buttons back to the table to form a closed circuit.
+The open buttons interrupt this loop.
 Pressing a button closes the respective circuit, letting the desk controller know to start the engine for raising or lowering the table.

 ![](/images/desk-diag.jpg)

-At this point, it is quite straightforward to intercept the button presses by directly connecting the green and blue wires with the orange wire, thereby creating a closed circuit before the button is even reached.
-The same connection can be made with the blue cable, lowering the table.
+At this point, it's straightforward to intercept the button presses by directly connecting the green and blue wires with the orange wire, thereby creating a closed circuit before the button is even reached.

 ### Cut the Cable

-To get access to the individual cables, the cable running from the button controls to the desk has to be cut, and the insulation around it and the individual smaller cables has to be removed for about 1-2 cm.
+To get access to the individual cables, cut the cable running from the button controls to the desk, and remove the insulation around it and the individual smaller cables for about 1-2 cm.

 #### Automating a Button Click